joyrider3774/muos_extra/README.md

 # muOS Extra Packages

-These are additional systema and core packages that can be installed by the on-device **Core Downloader** mechanism.
+These are additional systems and core packages that can be installed by the on-device **Core Downloader** mechanism.

 ### _Please Note: These packages are for the **Goose** release only._